xojs/xo/readme.md

 	Options
 		--fix             Automagically fix issues
-		--reporter        Reporter to use
+		--fix-dry-run     Automagically fix issues without saving the changes to the file system --reporter        Reporter to use
 		--space           Use space indent instead of tabs [Default: 2] --config          Path to a XO configuration file